 Exercise 3: Cluster the words

-Instruction: Classify these words into two groups according to whether they describe geometric shapes or physical characteristics of objects.
+Instruction: Classify the words into two groups depending on whether they represent geometric shapes or describe physical characteristics.

 Formas geométricas